5α-Reductase 2 deficiency: Sport

-In April 2014, the BMJ reported that four elite women athletes with 5-ARD were subjected to sterilization and "partial clitoridectomies" in order to compete in sport.
+In April 2014, the BMJ reported that four elite athletes with 5-ARD were subjected to sterilization and "partial clitoridectomies" in order to compete in women's sport.
 The authors noted that "partial clitoridectomy" was "not medically indicated, does not relate to real or perceived athletic 'advantage,'" relating to elevated androgen levels.
 The athletes were all from developing countries where lifetime access to hormone replacement may prove elusive.
 Intersex advocates regard this intervention as "a clearly coercive process".

 Popular culture

 In the Nip/Tuck season three episode "Quentin Costa", it is revealed that Quentin Costa had 5-ARD.

 Jeffrey Eugenides' Pulitzer Prize-winning 2002 novel Middlesex is about a young man with 5-ARD.
 The character was originally born Calliope and raised as a girl, but upon realizing his genetic sex, he transitions into Cal.